The Quality of My Well Water

 Identifying the source of contamination

 It is important to identify the source of contamination and carry out the necessary work.
 The contamination may be caused by the spreading of manure or chemical fertilizers near the well, or by nearby septic facilities.
 You can contact a representative of the regional office of Ministère du Développement durable, de l’Environnement et des Parcs in your area to help you find an appropriate solution.

 If all the aforementioned steps do not resolve the problem, it is still possible to obtain good quality water by installing one or more treatment devices specially designed to eliminate the problems revealed by the test results.
-Régie du bâtiment du Québec determines the requirements as to the type of treatment devices that can be installed in homes.
+Régie du bâtiment du Québec determines the requirements as to the type of treatment devices that can be installed in homes (French).
 To select the appropriate system, you can contact a firm specializing in water treatment.
 Products certified according to NSF/ANSI standards are recognized as effective in meeting the quality criteria.
 It is essential that such treatment systems be installed by a qualified professional, and used and maintained according the manufacturer’s recommendations.

 To have your well water tested, it is recommended that you call on one of the laboratories accredited by the Ministère.
 The full list of accredited laboratories is updated regularly on the Ministère website.
 The laboratory will immediately notify the well owner if the water quality does not meet the established standards.

 In addition to analysis of the aforementioned parameters, analysis of other parameters (hydrocarbons, solvents, pesticides, etc.) may be in order if pollution-generating activities are suspected in your area.